 Interface Type: TUN;

 Protocol: UDP or TCP;

-Server Address: Enter the hostname of the server you wish to connect to.
-You can get it by navigating to the following link: https://account.surfshark.com/setup/manual ;
+Server Address: Enter the hostname of the server you wish to connect to from the Choose a Surfshark server step.

 Port: 1194 if you selected UDP or 1443 for TCP connection;

 Username: Your Surfshark Service username from the Find your login details step.

 Password: Your Surfshark Service password from the Find your login details step.

 Username Authen.
 Only: Unchecked;

 Extra HMAC authorization (tls-auth): Outgoing (1);